shawnparslow/Pack108/Committee/2022-10-Meeting/readme.md

   * Scoutbook event is already created

 * Fall Campout - 10/28
+  * Date and Location locked!
-  * Food
+  * Food Plan?
-    * (can/should we have den 1 plan that Wed before for their Cast Iron Chef requirement?)
+    * (can/should we have den 1 plan that Wed before for their Cast Iron Chef requirement?) - just a thought

 * Scoutbook Issues
   * Monica outlined some ongoing problems she has been having with her account and training credit